 It’s not just you’re website to consider though, your marketing is important to.

-Ensure your have mobile friendly email, this study from MailChimp provides some great insight into mobile email marketing.
+Ensure your have mobile friendly email, this study provides some great insight into mobile email marketing.

 Don’t forget your social media.
 Did you know your Facebook updates display differently on mobile devices?
 If not then this complete Facebook image size guide will ensure your image posts are cut short!